Fluoroscopy-related skin injuries have been on the rise since 1992. They are uncomfortable and can be devastating for patients.

 Safety Measures During the Procedure

 This is especially important for patients who were pre-screened for risk of skin injury, pregnancy, and age.
-For pregnant women or pediatric patients, the radiologist should make tools available to help him select the right dose (for example, imaging protocols).
+For pregnant women or pediatric patients, the radiologist should make tools available like shields and imaging protocols to help him or her select the right dose.

-To ensure procedure notifications are working, regular inspections must be performed.
+Regular inspections must be performed to ensure procedure notifications are working, .
 The dose-measuring program should be re-calibrated when necessary and calibration factors should be considered in notification levels during the procedure.

 Lastly, the radiologist should practice a high level of awareness about dosing.
 At all times, he should know the current dose rate.
 He should also know the total dose utilized so far.